Lipen/formal-methods-course/lec-sat.typ

 SAT is a _decision_ problem, which means that the answer is either "yes" or "no".
 However, in practice, we are mainly interested in _finding_ the actual satisfying assignment if it exists --- this is a _functional_ SAT problem.

+== Cook--Levin Theorem

+Historically, SAT was the first problem proven to be NP-complete, independently by Stephen Cook @cook1971 and Leonid Levin @levin1973 in 1971.

+#theorem[Cook--Levin][
+  SAT is NP-complete.

+  That is, SAT is in NP, and _any_ problem in NP can be _reduced_ to SAT in polynomial time.
+] <cook-levin>

 #[
   #let fig = grid(
     columns: 3,